scientificprogrammer123/Udacity_Machine-Learning/README.md

 # Udacity_Machine-Learning

-Coursework in Udacity's Machine Learning course
+Lesson and coursework from Udacity's Machine Learning course.